 Don’t let the examination stress get to you.
 Refresh yourself through meditation or hanging out with your friends.
 Lastly, don’t try to cram everything until the day of the exam.
 Start early and prepare well in advance.
 Relax and take the exam with a positive mindset.

-This has been a guide to the FAR CPA Exam Tips.
-Here we discuss the top 10 FAR CPA Exam tips, which include both the do’s and don’ts of passing this section.
+This article has been a guide to the FAR CPA Exam Tips.
+We discuss the top tips on how to pass FAR CPA, including both do’s and don’ts for passing this section.
 You may also have a look at the below articles to compare CPA with other examinations –